jeremylu0601/VLP16_Packages/README.md

  * Ideally, the aligned points highly overlap on the map points

-# Other Packages Not Verified Yet
+# Other Packages Not Been Verified Yet

 ### SLAM